OpenDendro/dplPy/docs/guide/reading-writing-data.md

   `strict=False` to fall back to a best-effort parse that returns `None` on unrecoverable files instead of raising.
-- `join` (default `True`) — when a series ID appears in more than one block, join the pieces into a single column. dplPy reports duplicated and non-overlapping same-name series so you can see what was merged.
+- `join` (default `True`) — when a series ID appears in more than one block, join the pieces into a single column (including blocks split by a mid-file letter-case change in the ID; see [Case-flipped series IDs](#case-flipped-series-ids) below). dplPy reports what was merged.
 - `format` — normally auto-detected; override with `"csv"`, `"rwl"`, etc. if needed.